A Java Developer? In need of the best Java Framework for your application or project?

 1. JavaServer Faces – JSF

 It is supported by Oracle and comes with complex documentation, and is very in-depth.
-This framework enables creating web applications in the Java programming language.
+This framework enables the creation of web applications in the Java programming language.
 It is neither easy to use this framework nor is it the fastest.

 Favorable Factors of Java Server Faces: